-A number of years ago, several of us involved in the ELS attended school In Switzerland—in a ski resort no less.
+A number of years ago, several of us involved in the European Leadership School attended boarding school In Switzerland—in a ski resort no less.
 We skied almost every day.
 In those days learning how to ski was painful; you spent more time on your rear end than standing upright.
 But after you got the hang of it, the sport grew on you.
 And by the end of the season you were hooked.
 You couldn't imagine life without a mountain and ski lift in your back yard.

 Sailing a classic yacht is the same sort of proposition.
 The first day bobbing up and down in the water, trying to figure out what you're doing, can be a little unnerving.
 But by the end of the first week, you're addicted.
 And by the end of the course, you feel like some sort of James Bond—smoothly operating at a new altitude in magical European destinations.
 (For what it's worth, we think our cutters are cooler (if less luxurious) than that boat Daniel Craig and Eva Green used to make their entrance into Venice in Casino Royale.)
 Anyway, sailing, like skiing, is a sport you simply have to try to fully appreciate.
 Video images on a screen don't do it justice.
 And yachting should come with a warning: potentially mind altering.